TheGreatPintoJ/PintoPlaytime/README.md

 * `permission` - permission to give player when the milestone is achieved.

 ### Notes
 * Until requested, the only way to have multiple permissions per milestone is to set up two milestones with the same time requirements, `message` can be blank for one, and different permissions set.
-Or you can just put all permissions into a group and make the permission `group.<name>`
+Or you can just put all permissions into a group and make the permission `group.<name>` (LuckPerms only)

 ### Errors/Bugs
 Make an issue on this project's repository